Lisabyy/DS4002-CS2/README.md

 Project_Folder/
 │
 ├── Materials/
-│   └── Cleaned Dataset for Reference.csv           # Dataset of Yelp reviews for LA restaurants (cleaned; used a reference/guide)
 │   └── CS2_SentimentAnalysis_GuidingCode.ipynb                            # Juypter Notebook containing reference code for EDA, sentiment analysis and NB model
+|   └── Cleaned Dataset for Reference.csv                                  # Dataset of Yelp reviews for LA restaurants (cleaned; used a reference/guide)
+|   └── Naive Bayes classifier tutorial: With Python Scikit-Learn          # Website to assist with Predictive Model
+|   └── Performing Sentiment Analysis With Naive Bayes Classifier          # Website to assist with Performing Sentiment Analysis
 |
 │CS3Hook_SentimentAnalysis.pdf             # PDF giving you a bried overview of the instructions and premise for the case study
 │